Chase Hampton (baseball): Professional career

+New York Yankees

 2022

 The New York Yankees selected Hampton in the sixth round, with the 190th overall selection, of the 2022 Major League Baseball draft.
 He signed with the team on July 26, 2022, and received a signing bonus of $250,000.

 2023

 Hampton made his professional debut with the Hudson Valley Renegades, the Yankees' High-A affiliate.
-With having 20 starts on the Renegades, he recorded a 3.63 ERA and 124 strikeouts in 89.1 innings.
+Across 20 starts for the Renegades, he recorded a 3.63 ERA and 124 strikeouts in 89 1/3 innings pitched.

 Hampton continued to rise through the Yankees' minor league system, earning recognition as a standout pitching prospect.
 Analysts highlighted his impressive strikeout rates, strong command, and ability to generate swing-and-miss stuff, making him a well-rounded pitching arsenal, with some scouts considering him a "hidden gem" within the Yankees’ farm system.

-He made his Double-A debut in June 2023 with the Somerset Patriots.
+Hampton made his Double-A debut in June with the Somerset Patriots.

 2024

-He made a strong return during the 2024 season.
+Hampton made a strong return during the 2024 season.
 However, in March 2024, Hampton was placed on the 60-day injured list due to arm fatigue.
 Yankees GM Brian Cashman reaffirmed the organization’s belief in Hampton’s potential, emphasizing their "patience with top-tier pitching talent".
-After the injury setbacks, posting a 2.41 ERA over 18.2 innings.
-His performance has generated attention from the New York Yankees organization.
+After the injury setbacks, posting a 2.41 ERA over 18 2/3 innings.
 In 2024, he was invited to the Yankees' spring training as a non-roster invitee.
 He was described as a top pitching prospect for the Yankees.

-Building on his strong rookie season, showcasing elite velocity, a sharp breaking ball, and an improved changeup, analysts projected an accelerated timeline for his promotion, with many expecting him to reach Triple-A in 2024 and make his MLB debut in 2025.
+Building on his strong rookie season, showcasing elite velocity, a sharp breaking ball, and an improved changeup, analysts projected an accelerated timeline for his promotion, with many expecting him to reach Triple–A in 2024 and make his MLB debut in 2025.

 2025

-He underwent Tommy John surgery for an injury to his right elbow in February 2025.
+Hampton underwent Tommy John surgery for an injury to his right elbow in February 2025, causing him to miss the entirety of the season.
+On November 18, 2025, the Yankees added Hampton to their 40-man roster to protect him from the Rule 5 draft.

+2026

+Hampton was optioned to Double-A Somerset to begin the 2026 season.
+After struggling to begin the season in the minors after further injuries, he was designated for assignment on September 7, 2026 to clear roster space for Aaron Judge.

+Washington Nationals

+On September 12, 2026, Hampton was claimed off of waivers by the Washington Nationals.